lgonzalezrouco/pti/tmp_microservices/README.md

 On Ubuntu, as we used vm-driver=none, we don't need to do anything, as our single-node Kubernetes cluster it's running directly on the host machine.
 Your local Docker registry will be directly accessible by the Kubernetes commands.

 On macOS, Minikube uses it's own built-in Docker daemon.
 So, if you build your images with your local Docker environment, they will not be directly accessible to Minikube.
-In order to overcome that problem in an easy way, we will address our Docker commands directly to the Minikube built-in Docker daemon, building our images and there, making them directly accessible to Minikube.
-To accomplish that do the following (only on macOS!):
+In order to overcome that problem, we will point our Docker commands directly to the Minikube built-in Docker daemon, building our images there, and making them directly accessible to Minikube.
+To accomplish that just do the following (only on macOS!):

 	eval $(minikube docker-env)